san francisco web design

 The head is now being replaced using a new head gasket.
 It is sometimes a bit of a struggle to get the carb lined up with the rubber inlet manifold but this is easily remedied with a bit of friendly persuasion with a large flat blade screwdriver or similar.

-To save messing up the manual, I jot down the head tightening sequence and torque settings on scrap of paper.
+Ready to replace the head bolts.
+To save messing up the manual, I have printed and laminated the head tightening sequence and torque settings but otherwise jot then down on a scrap of paper.

 All the bits on the trolley (along with the tools needed) ready to refit!